 Fortunately the bog orcs were unable to pursue and in such disarray they could not fall on the now exposed flank of 3rd section.

 Third section made haste to withdraw and protect the flight of 2nd section.

 Giggers was unable to rally 2nd section before they carried him off the table.

-The final result was a rebel victory with the loss of 14 bog orcs down, and tow more with Moyfee having fled.
+The final result was a rebel victory with the loss of 14 bog orcs down, and two more with Moyfee having fled.